AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

         - label(2x2),clock(2x2)

 In this example of a header, we reference a clock and a label in the layout.
-We can re-use this header, but in order to make the label change for every page we use it on we actually define it in the dashboard file itself, and include the header in the layout:
+We can reuse this header, but in order to make the label change for every page we use it on we actually define it in the dashboard file itself, and include the header in the layout: